DodatkowySupport/react-recruitment-task/README.md

 - Correctness: The app functions as described and meets all requirements.
 - Code Quality: The code is clean, well-organized, and follows best practices.
 - Understanding of React Concepts: Proper usage of state, effects, context API, and custom hooks.

+## How to submit ?
+Simply clone this repository and send us a link to your implementation.